RosieSB/Analysis-Problems/analysis_problems/_build/html/_sources/Solutions-full.md

 :label: eq:sqrta-sqrtb
 \sqrt{|a|} - \sqrt{|b|} \leq \sqrt{|a - b|}.
 ```
-We use a trick similar to the proof of Corollary 1.1, \fi and write
+We use a trick similar to the proof of Corollary 1.1, and write

 $$
 \sqrt{|a|} = \sqrt{\big|(a-b) + b\big|}.